 Faculty advisers are important academic, career, and personal counseling resources for UMMC students.
 Faculty advisers are available to all students in the School of Medicine.
 School of Medicine assistant and associate deans, course/clerkship directors, residency program directors, and other faculty are available to assist students in academic and career counseling.

 The dean, associate and assistant deans, the director of student health, faculty advisors in the basic and clinical sciences, and other professional staff are available to medical students for counseling services throughout the students' careers.
-The vice dean for medical education and the associate dean for student affairs serve as advisors for the Association of American College's "Careers in Medicine" program, which provides students with a decision-making process and resources to assist them in making informed career decisions.
-Career counseling is provided by the associate and assistant deans, faculty advisors, and other professional staff.
+The assistant dean for student affairs, Dr. Lyssa Weatherly, serves as the advisor for the Association of American Medical College's "Careers in Medicine" program, which provides students with a decision-making process and resources to assist them in making informed career decisions.
+Career counseling is provided bythe associate and assistant deans, faculty advisors, and other professional staff.

 The Office for Student Success (formerly the Office of Academic Support) provides academic consulting services to students, residents and fellows currently enrolled at the Medical Center.
 Academic consultants meet individually with students and provide assistance with developing the skills and behaviors that are essential to academic success and professional development.
 Services are available at no charge to students and may address a wide range of issues, including transition to professional school, time management, study skills, stress management, testing strategies, interpersonal and communication skills, clarifying career goals, and coping strategies.
 Individuals may initiate contact with the office or be referred by faculty.
 To make an appointment, individuals should go to the Office for Student Success webpage and complete the Request Academic Consultation online form at https://umc.edu/Academic-Consult.